makezurich/website/content/register.md

   post = "fa-sign-in"
 +++

 Ready to join for a great time working together on creative solutions to our city's problems?
-Register today and be part of **Make Zurich 2020**!
+Register today and be part of **Make Zurich**!

 *First time at a hackathon?
 No worries!
 Everyone is welcome!
 [Check out our FAQ](/about)*